gizle/friskbybox/README.md

 Status
 ======

-All parts of a potential box is made, but a model of the whole box is not made.
+All parts of a potential box are made, but a model of the whole box is not.
-Also, some way of fastenening the electronics, batteries and sensors on the inside should be made, but the design of the electronics is not finalized.
+Also, some way of fastenening the electronics, batteries and sensors on the inside should is missing, but the design of the electronics is not finalized.